Understanding Coaxial Cable: A Comprehensive Guide

 Coaxial cable structure

-Commonly known as coax cable, coaxial Cable plays a vital role in telecommunications: it enables data, video, and voice communications to travel from providers like cable television companies, telephone carriers, and internet service providers to their customers.
+Commonly known as coax cable, coaxial Cable plays a vital role in telecommunications, enabling data, video, and voice communications to travel from providers such as cable television companies, telephone carriers, and internet service providers to their customers.

-This guide will comprehensively understand coaxial Cable, from its structure and categories to applications, advantages, and disadvantages.
+This guide provides a comprehensive understanding of coaxial Cable, covering its structure, categories, applications, advantages, and disadvantages.

 What is Coaxial Cable?

-Coaxial Cable is a transmission line that carries high-frequency electrical signals with low loss.
-It differs from traditional cables, comprising multiple layers of insulating, shielding, and protecting the signal-carrying core.
-Inside the Cable, a copper wire passes through a dielectric layer enclosed by an aluminum or plastic sheath; this structure effectively inhibits electromagnetic interference (EMI) while minimizing signal attenuation over long distances, thus ensuring reliable long-distance transmission.
+Inside the Cable, a copper wire passes through a dielectric layer and is enclosed by an aluminum or plastic sheath.
+This structure effectively inhibits electromagnetic interference (EMI) while minimizing signal attenuation over long distances, ensuring reliable long-distance transmission.

 Structural Features